 Funded by the Australian Research Council, QUT, University of Queensland, Department of Transport and Main Roads, RACQ, Motor Accident Insurance Commission, and General Motors Holden, CARRS-Q’s driving simulator incorporates a complete Holden Commodore vehicle with working controls and instruments.
 The advanced driving simulator uses SCANeR™ studio software with eight computers, projectors and a six degree of freedom (6DOF) motion platform that can move and twist in three dimensions.
 When seated in the simulator vehicle, the driver and passengers are immersed in a virtual environment that includes a 180 degree front field of view, simulated rear view mirror images, surround sound for engine and environment noise, real car cabin and simulated vehicle motion.

 The simulator can be used for any form of research which requires an understanding of driver behaviour, including impaired driving, road conditions and environment, the testing of in-car technology and devising methods to protect at-risk road users (e.g. older drivers, young novice drivers).
 The simulator also allows reproducing and studying risky driving situations without endangering the life of drivers.

-Using the Advanced Driving Simulator for your research
+Using the Advanced Driving Simulator for research & training

 CARRS-Q’s simulator is available for use by researchers and industry through contract or collaborative arrangements.